 Geochemistry.
-In addition to general Institute and basic division requirements, candidates for the Ph.D. degree in geochemistry are required to demonstrate an understanding of the field through a total of 90 units of course work at the 100 level or higher spread over four of the subdisciplines offered in the option: petrology/mineralogy, isotope geochemistry, cosmochemistry, water chemistry/oceans, atmospheres, biogeochemistry, or advanced chemistry.
+In addition to general Institute and basic division requirements, candidates for the Ph.D. degree in geochemistry are required to demonstrate an understanding of the field through a total of 90 units of course work at the 100 level or higher spread over four of the subdisciplines offered in the option: petrology/ mineralogy, isotope geochemistry, cosmochemistry, water chemistry/oceans, atmospheres, biogeochemistry, or advanced chemistry.
 A student with substantial prior experience in some of the subdisciplines may use prior course work to substitute for up to 45 of these units with the approval of the geochemistry option representative.
 In the oral candidacy exam, the student will be subject to examination in all four of the chosen subdisciplines.
 All students must have a basic knowledge of chemistry at the level of Ch 21 and mathematics at the level of Ge 108.

 Geology.
 The geology option requirements are (1) two of Ge 102, 103, 104, or ESE 101, which also satisfy the basic division requirement; (2) 36 units in 100-level science or engineering courses taken outside the GPS division, or in courses cross-listed with other divisions.
 Ch 21 abc may be included as part of these units, and other courses below the 100 level may be included at the discretion of the option representative.
 Students with a focus in planetary geology may use 100-level planetary science courses to fill this requirement; (3) 36 units of advanced field geology, in the form of three terms of Ge 121 abc taken from three different instructors; (4) an additional 18 units of 100- or 200-level courses within the GPS division.
 Courses that cannot be used to satisfy these requirements include research and reading courses, and certain courses constituting basic preparation in the field of geology, such as Ge 106, Ge 112, Ge 114 ab, and Ge 115 abc.
 A grade of C or better is required for all course work that satisfies these requirements.
-Knowledge of basic physics, mathematics, and data analysis at the level of Ge 108 and ACM/ESE 118 is required of all Ph.D. candidates in geology.
+Knowledge of basic physics, mathematics, and data analysis at the level of Ge 108 and Ge/ESE 118 is required of all Ph.D. candidates in geology.
 Students entering the geology option with a master's degree in a science or mathematics may be exempt from up to 45 units at the discretion of the option representative (exemptions from advanced field geology must be granted by the GPS field committee).

 Geophysics.
-In addition to general Institute and basic division requirements, candidates for the Ph.D. degree in geophysics must successfully complete the following course requirements: two of Ge 101, 103, 104, or ESE 101; either Ae/Ge/ME 160 ab, APh 105 ab, MS 115 ab, or a subject equivalent; three of Ge 161, Ge 162, Ge 163, or Ge 164, and Ge 111 ab; and the choice between a minor in any field at Caltech or five additional 100- or 200-level science or mathematics courses.
-It is highly recommended that these courses be taken in the first year.
-To complete the course requirements, students have the choice between a minor in any field (for example, computational science and engineering, http://www.cse.caltech.edu) or five additional 100- or 200-level science or math courses.
+In addition to general Institute requirements, candidates for the Ph.D degree in geophysics must successfully complete the following: (1) two of the following basic introductory courses: Ge 101, 103, 104, or ESE 101-103, and one term of Ge 109.
+These fulfill basic division requirements; (2) either Ae/Ge/ME 160 ab, APh 105 ab, MS 115, or a subject equivalent; (3) three of Ge 161, Ge 162, Ge 163, or Ge 164; (4) Ge 111 ab; (5) the choice between five additional 100- or 200-level science or mathematics courses or a minor in any field at Caltech (for example, computational science and engineering).
+It is highly recommended that (1)-(4) be fulfilled in the first year and (5) in the second year.
 Students may substitute another course for a required course if they can demonstrate to an option representative that they have already had the material in the required course.

 Planetary Science.
-In addition to general Institute and basic division requirements, candidates for the Ph.D. degree in planetary science must satisfy the following course requirements: Ge 101, Ge
+In addition to general Institute and basic division requirements, candidates for the Ph.D. degree in planetary science must satisfy the following course requirements: Ge 101,